CaptainSapphire/PH-s-Blog/_posts/draft-UCSB.md

 ## Lab 1
+The first lab was learning R programmming.
+However, I already use R, and they used the same guide as the [CSUCI datathon](https://www.priyaharry.com/PH-s-Blog/2025/04/28/CSUCI-Datathon.html) did.
+However, it was enjoyable getting to review (even if I use R weekly for my STATS C1000H class).

 ## Panel 2: Careers in Data Science
 James O'Brien - music composer, producer, director of a AI research lab (Sound Ethics)